 “The clinical picture is one of progressive motor and sensory loss in the legs, usually appearing within a year after radiation, but sometimes delayed up to several years..”

-Plexopathy, Radiculopathy or Myelopathy can all be caused by radiation but that’s as far as I’ve gotten trying to figure out what has happened to my lower body.
+Plexopathy, Radiculopathy or Myelopathy can all be caused by radiation.
+That’s as far as I’ve gotten trying to figure out what has happened to my lower body when I underwent conventional therapy for multiple myeloma.
 What little I know about my side-effect from radiation has come from a Facebook group called Radiation-Induced Lumbar Plexopathy.

 I recently came across the Pubmed studies linked below and realized that, as they are used in the articles, the three terms-Plexopathy, Radiculopathy or Myelopathy, seemed almost interchainable.
 All three pysical disorders are caused by radiation, all three are either considered late stage and all three involve leg weakness and/or numbness.
 So are all three the same “physical disorder” or are they three different physical disorders?